 Abu Dhabi Ports Company trusted Bechtel to manage the emirate's largest infrastructure effort, geared to drive sustainable economic growth for decades

-Overseeing master planning, design, and construction of a massive port-and-industrial-zone program, we delivered on time and within budget both onshore and offshore infrastructure that fosters Abu Dhabi's economic diversification.
+Bechtel oversaw master planning, design, and construction of a massive port-and-industrial-zone program.
+We delivered on time and within budget both onshore and offshore infrastructure that will help to foster Abu Dhabi's economic diversification.

 The company estimates that Khalifa Port and the Khalifa Industrial Zone Abu Dhabi (Kizad) together will create some 100,000 jobs and contribute 15 percent of the emirate's non-oil GDP by 2030.